Last Updated on March 15, 2021 by

 Solid Wood

 Solid wood is a natural resource that is either hardwood or softwood.
 These materials can be of high or low quality.
-Hardwoods are scarce since they take longer to grow, and they are more resistant to fire than softwoods.
+Hardwoods are scarce since they take longer to grow, and are more resistant to fire than softwoods.
 For this reason, furniture made from hardwoods is more expensive than that made from softwoods.

 Hardwood pieces are also more expensive since they use the best part of the tree (the heartwood).
 This is the central portion of the tree that is stronger and with rich color tones.
 Some hardwoods, such as walnut, are more expensive than others since they are rare due to their limitations.
-Maple, Cherry, and Ash are more available since they grow larger and are therefore, less expensive.
+Maple, Cherry, and Ash are more available since they grow larger and are, therefore, less expensive.

 Birch is the cheapest of the hardwoods since its natural tones in the grain are uneven.
 This wood is, therefore, great for making colorfully painted or stained furniture.